BowlOfSoup/couchbase-access-layer/README.md

 Couchbase Access Layer
 ======================

-A **simple** layer on top of the PHP Couchbase SDK which can help you to:
+A **simple** layer on top of the PHP Couchbase SDK.
+Basically you get a _bucket_ repository class which acts as a layer between your code and Couchbase.

+The repository helps you to:
 - Quickly setup a Couchbase connection.
 - A handy to use BucketRepository to quickly query a **single** bucket.
-- Create queries with a so called 'Query Builder', this helps you build maintainable and easy to read N1ql queries.
+- Create queries with a so called '**query builder**', this helps you build maintainable and easy to read N1ql queries.
 - Processes the differences in result syntax you can get back from Couchbase into a consistent query result.
+- See below for more examples!

 Usage
 -----